 To be eligible for early administrative termination of probation, the judge will usually require that the Defendant avoid any violations and the offender pays all court costs and fines in full.

-Petition for Early Termination of Probation
+What is a Petition for Early Termination of Probation?

 Notably, the probation judge will be more likely to grant early probation termination under the following circumstances: